 Itâ€™s recommended to leave this contraption in a dark and humid area for at least two weeks.
 Replace the solution with a fresh batch every two weeks as well.

-2. DIY Mosquito Repellent: There are many home made mosquito repellents one can throw together to ward off mosquitoes.
-Many people claim that leaving a saucer of dishwashing soap close to the area you want to keep mosquito free does the trick, while herbal remedies such as peppermint oil, lemon eucalyptus oil, witch hazel and vanilla extract are also useful anti mosquito solutions when applied to the skin if you don’t have insect repellent handy.
-Citronella candles are also very effective in warding off mozzies.
+There are many homemade mosquito repellents one can piece together to ward off mosquitoes.
+Many people claim that leaving a saucer of dishwashing soap close to the area you want to keep mosquito free does the trick. additionally, herbal remedies such as peppermint oil, lemon eucalyptus oil, witch hazel and vanilla extract are also useful anti mosquito solutions when applied to the skin.
+Citronella candles are also very effective in warding off mosquitoes.

-4. Trim weeds in and around your garden: Mozzies spend their daytime by lying low in grass and weeds, which provides them with the high level of humidity they need to avoid drying out.
-Make sure to keep your garden trimmed to give these annoying bugs less hiding spots.
+Mosquitoes spend their days lying low in grass and weeds, which provide them with the high level of humidity they need to avoid drying out.
+Make sure to keep your garden trimmed to give these annoying bugs fewer places in which to hide.

-5. Be sure to remove stagnant water: Mosquitoes love breeding in warm and damp conditions, and still-standing water provides them with the perfect spot to do this.
-Do a check around your property to make sure that trenches are not blocked, and drains are clear and running.
-If you suspect that mosquitoes might be breeding in these places, treat these areas with bleach.
-Also make sure not to leave containers around the garden that can contain stagnant water.
+Mosquitoes love breeding in warm and damp conditions, and still-standing water provides them with the perfect spot to do this.
+Check around your property to make sure that trenches are not blocked, and drains are clear and running.
+If you suspect that mosquitoes might be breeding in these places, treat them with bleach.
+Also make sure not to leave containers around the garden that can fill up with stagnant water.

 These remedies should help keep mosquitoes away without the use of harmful chemicals.
 Be sure to subscribe and comment on any other remedies that you may have tried, and that have worked for you.